Top 20 Java 8 Coding Interview Questions and Answers 2025

 Explanation

 BiFunction is a functional interface that takes two arguments and returns a result.
 The lambda (a, b) -> a + b is an implementation of its apply method. apply(5,3) runs the addition and outputs the sum.
-This is a simple example of a lambda being used for arithmetic ops.
+This is a simple example of a lambda being used for arithmetic operations.

 Output